tokerido/Warehouse_Sim/README.md

 - Placing and tracking orders.
 - Progressing through simulation steps to see the impact of various actions.

-This detailed simulation provides insights into the logistics of food distribution in crisis situations, highlighting the importance of efficient management and the roles of individuals in ensuring the well-being of a community.

 ## Copyright Notice

 © 2024 by Nitai Edelberg and Ido Toker.
-This project is a result of academic work completed as part of the Computer Science program at Ben-Gurion University of the Negev.
 All rights reserved.

-Unauthorized use, distribution, or reproduction of this work without express written permission from the author is strictly prohibited.
+This project is a part of academic work at Ben Gurion University.
+Unauthorized use, copying, or distribution is prohibited.